maulanaady/AquaTech-User-Activity-Analysis/README.md

 +	We will use the materialize = incremental configuration for the DAU and MAU tables to handle "late arriving data".

 ### Airflow
-1. Preparation
++ Preparation
-•	Airflow will be deployed using Docker, so make sure Docker is installed on your machine/VM.
+  - Airflow will be deployed using Docker, so make sure Docker is installed on your machine/VM.
-•	Copy the service-account.json file to the ./airflow/data folder (to be used in creating a Google Cloud connection in Airflow).
+  - Copy the service-account.json file to the **./airflow/data** folder (to be used in creating a Google Cloud connection in Airflow).
-•	Navigate to the ./airflow directory and execute docker-compose up -d.
+  - Navigate to the **./airflow directory** and execute
+    ```
+    docker-compose up -d
+    ```
-•	Ensure all services are up and running (docker ps).
+  - Ensure all services are up and running (`docker ps`).
-•	DBT commands will be executed via Airflow, so we need to install dbt-bigquery and astronomer-cosmos in the airflow worker and scheduler containers: bashCopy code docker exec airflow-airflow-worker-1 bash -c "pip install astronomer-cosmos dbt-bigquery"  && docker exec airflow-airflow-scheduler-1 bash -c "pip install astronomer-cosmos dbt-bigquery" && docker restart airflow-airflow-worker-1
+  - DBT commands will be executed via Airflow, so we need to install dbt-bigquery and astronomer-cosmos in the airflow worker and scheduler containers:
+    ```
+    docker exec airflow-airflow-worker-1 bash -c "pip install astronomer-cosmos dbt-bigquery"  &&
+    docker exec airflow-airflow-scheduler-1 bash -c "pip install astronomer-cosmos dbt-bigquery" && docker restart airflow-airflow-worker-1
+    ```

-•	Log in to the Airflow web server UI (http://localhost:8080) with the username airflow and password airflow.
+  - Log in to the Airflow web server UI (http://localhost:8080) with the username airflow and password airflow.
 Hover over the admin tab and click connections.
-•	Create a new connection with Connection Type = Google Cloud and Connection Id = ‘google_client’.
-Fill in the Project Id according to your project Id, and fill in the Keyfile Path referring to service-account.json (/opt/airflow/data/service-account.json).
+  - Create a new connection with Connection Type = **Google Cloud** and Connection Id = _‘google_client’_.
+Fill in the Project Id according to your project Id, and fill in the Keyfile Path referring to service-account.json **(/opt/airflow/data/service-account.json)**.
-•	Click the test button at the bottom to test the connection to Google Cloud with the predefined configuration.
+  - Click the test button at the bottom to test the connection to Google Cloud with the predefined configuration.
 A successful connection test will display "Connection successfully tested" at the top of the web page (scroll up), and then save the connection.

-2. DAGs
++ DAGs
 In this project, we run two DAGs: get_data and event_data_transformations.

-DAG get_data:
+  - DAG get_data:
     This DAG runs every hour (schedule = hourly) and retrieves and processes raw data JSON files according to the execution time parameter in Airflow (not all JSON files are processed at once).
-The output of one run of the DAG is a CSV file uploaded to Cloud Storage with the naming format: output_{data_interval_start}_{data_interval_end}.csv (e.g., output_20240413030000_20240413040000.csv is the file generated when the DAG runs for the schedule interval from April 13, 2024, at 03:00:00 to April 13, 2024, at 04:00:00).
+The output of one run of the DAG is a CSV file uploaded to Cloud Storage with the naming format: _output_{data_interval_start}_{data_interval_end}.csv_ (e.g., output_20240413030000_20240413040000.csv is the file generated when the DAG runs for the schedule interval from April 13, 2024, at 03:00:00 to April 13, 2024, at 04:00:00).
 Therefore, in one day, 24 files will be generated.
     When the data_interval_start is at 00:00 early in the morning, this DAG will trigger the event_data_transformations DAG for execution.

     Activate the DAG by clicking on the DAG tab on the web and unpausing the get_data DAG, then the job to extract data from the JSON file will run and store the results in Cloud Storage.

-DAG event_data_transformations:
+  - DAG event_data_transformations:
     Unpause the event_data_transformations DAG.
 This DAG runs using the data aware scheduling (dataset schedule) triggered by the get_data DAG.
 When running, this DAG will execute a BigQuery query to create an external table from the CSV file in Cloud Storage for a one-day range and then insert it into the event_data table.
 Next, Airflow will execute the DBT command to transform event_data table to upsert the DAU and MAU tables.

-Looker (optional)
+### Looker (optional)
 Create visualizations according to your preferences.
 Here we create visualizations using Looker with the DAU and MAU datasources.
 Below is example of dashboard created using looker studio
 ![Example Image](https://github.com/maulanaady/AquaTech-User-Activity-Analysis/blob/main/images/dashboard.png)